jaroberti/metScanR/README.md

 * Specific US state or territory - `getTerritory()`
 * Hybrid search (all of the above) - `siteFinder()`

-Use of any of the above functions will return an R `list()` object detailing of all weather/environmental stations that meet the search criteria.
-Metadata of each station is structured in a standardized format (below) and is returned to the end-user when using the above search functions:
+Use of any of the above functions will return an R `list()` object detailing of all meteorological/environmental stations that meet the search criteria.
+Metadata of each station are structured in a standardized format (below) and are returned to the end-user when using the above search functions:

 * *$namez* [chr] - Name of the station
 * *$identifiers* [data.frame] - Station identifiers, including idType (i.e., the governing body that supplies the station ID such as the World Meteorological Organization) and the associated *id*